immesys/bw2/README.md

 bw2.io
 ======

-## How to install the Fermion release
+## How to install the latest release

 If you are using a 64 bit Ubuntu release >= 14.04 then the recommended method is:

 ```
-curl get.bw2.io/agent | bash
+curl get.bw2.io/agent | sudo bash
 ```

 ## What is new